bramu/help.trusender.github.io/_articles/setting-up-a-basic-a-b-test.md

 *Reporting on a manual test*

 To view the report on a manual A/B test head to the Reports section in Vero and choose the campaign, this will show you detailed performance metrics for each variation and the winner of the test will be highlighted.
-Alternatively, you can go to the main menu and navigate to campaigns > newsletters and use the drop down menu to select ‘View full report’.
+Alternatively, you can go to the main menu and navigate to *Campaigns* > *Newsletters* and use the drop down menu to select ‘View full report’.

 **Pick a winner**